MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ---
 author: jswymer
-title: "Writing extensions installation code"
+title: "Sample extension example that uses new objects and extension objects"
-description: "Describes how to add code to run to initialize data when an extension is installed." ms.custom: na ms.date: 11/10/2017 ms.reviewer: na
+description: "Includes code for an example extension, complete with new objects, extension objects, and install and upgrade code." ms.custom: na ms.date: 11/10/2017 ms.reviewer: na